MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 5. Wait for the installation to complete, then restart Visual Studio Code.

-## Connecting the Semantic Kernel Extension to your AI Endpoint
+## Connecting the extension to your AI endpoint

 First you must configure an AI endpoint to be used by the Semantic Kernel